apache/flink/docs/tutorials/event_driven.md

 * late events
 * operational alerts, such as timed-out connections to external services

 Side outputs are a convenient way to do this.

-Each side output channel is associated with an `OutputTag<T>`.
-The tags have generic types that correspond to the type of the side output's `DataStream`, and they have names.
-Two `OutputTag`s with the same name should have the same type, and will refer to the same side output.
+Beyond error reporting, side outputs are also a good way to implement an n-way split of a stream.

 ### Example

 You are now in a position to do something with the late events that were ignored in the previous section.

-In the `processElement` method of `PseudoWindow` you can now do this:
+A side output channel is associated with an `OutputTag<T>`.
+These tags have generic types that correspond to the type of the side output's `DataStream`, and they have names.

 {% highlight java %}
+private static final OutputTag<TaxiFare> lateFares = new OutputTag<TaxiFare>("lateFares") {};
+{% endhighlight %}

+Shown above is a static `OutputTag<TaxiFare>` that can be referenced both when emitting late events in the `processElement` method of the `PseudoWindow`:

+{% highlight java %}
 if (eventTime <= timerService.currentWatermark()) {
-    // This event is late; its window has already been triggered.
+    // This event is late; its window has already been triggered. ctx.output(lateFares, fare);
-    OutputTag<TaxiFare> lateFares = new OutputTag<TaxiFare>("lateFares") {};
-    ctx.output(lateFares, fare);
 } else {
     . . .
 }
 {% endhighlight %}

-And the job can access this side output:
+and when accessing the stream from this side output in the `main` method of the job:

 {% highlight java %}
 // compute the sum of the tips per hour for each driver